ngageoint/hootenanny-rpms/docs/tests.md

 ### [`upgrade-rpm.sh`](../tests/upgrade-rpm.sh)

-This test installs the latest RPM from the develop repository and ensures the upgrade process works by installing the more recent RPMs from `create-rpm.sh` on the [`run-base-release`](https://hub.docker.com/r/hootenanny/run-base-release/)
+This test installs the latest RPM from the master repository and ensures the upgrade process works by installing the more recent RPMs from `create-rpm.sh` on the [`run-base-release`](https://hub.docker.com/r/hootenanny/run-base-release/)